Test ACCOMMODATION Policies and Procedures

 - Students are not allowed to take books, bookbags/backpacks, notes or any class related material into a testing area unless their instructor has provided written permission on the Testing Intake Form.
 Students wearing hats, caps, or other forms of headwear may be asked to remove the attire during testing unless the headwear is worn for religious reasons or due to a disabling condition.

-- Engaging in misconduct and/or possession of prohibited materials will result in dismissal from the Testing Center and reporting of the incident to the instructor.
+- Engaging in misconduct and/or possession of prohibited materials will result in dismissal from the Testing Center and reporting of the incident to the instructor and to Academic Affairs (see Student Handbook, page 87).
 Examples of misconduct include, but are not limited to the following:

 - Giving or receiving unauthorized assistance of any kind.